 As Title IX lawyers, we get calls every day from scared parents telling us that their child has been accused of misconduct while away at school or in need of filing a charge against another student at college for a serious policy violation.
 Often, it’s: My son was accused of a Title IX violation.
 What should I do?
 But whether accused of or involved in a Title IX sexual assault case, a hazing allegation or academic misconduct matter, parents tell us how scared they are for their student’s future.

 We know that parents always assume the worst: my child will not graduate from college, their reputation is forever marred and the worst: Could my student get charged with a crime?
-Please know that we address these fears every day, and that when you call us, you are not the first to cry to us or to even let your fears run wild to assume the worst possible ending..
-It’s normal – there is nothing more important to a parent than the health, safety and future of their child.
+Please know that we address these fears every day, and that when you call us, you are not the first to cry to us or even to let your fears run wild to assume the worst possible ending.
+It’s normal; there is nothing more important to a parent than the health, safety and future of their child.

 We have written many articles on how students should respond to allegations of college misconduct.
 These posts address the nuts and bolts of handling a charge or preparing a defense to allegations.
 This letter is different.
 We are writing to parents on a topic that has long been overdue and overlooked.
-This letter addresses how to handle the first twenty-four hours after your student calls you and tells you that they need to file a Title IX complaint or have been accused of some sort of misconduct allegation.
+This letter addresses how to handle the first 24 hours after your student calls you and tells you that they need to file a Title IX complaint or have been accused of some sort of misconduct allegation.

 Here are five immediate concerns and words for advice for parents of students facing Title IX accusations: